How to Craft a Cover Letter

 - Be sure to include your contact information in the closing paragraph of the letter in order for the employer to get back to you (yes, the information is on your resume, but you want to make things as easy and painless as possible).

 - If you are submitting your materials as attachments to an email, be sure the documents can be easily opened and read.
+You should submit all digital documents as PDF's.

 - If you are submitting hard copy, use quality paper and be sure to sign your letter.